firebird631/siis/README.md

 python siis.py real --profile=my-backtest1 --backtest --from=2017-08-01T00:00:00 --to=2017-12-31T23:59:59 --timestep=15
 ```

 Backtesting, like live and paper-mode need to know which profile to use.
-Lets defines a profile named my-backtest1 in .siis/config/appliance.py file.
+Lets defines a profile file named my-backtest1.json in .siis/config/profiles/,
+and an appliance file that must be refered from the profile file.

 The datetime range must be defined, --from and --to, and a timestep must be precised.
 This will be the minimal increment of time - in second - beetwen two iterations.